AdamMooers/upsilon/doc/programmers_manual.md

 The open source software stack that Upsilon uses is novel and unstable.

+## LiteX

+Set `compile_software` to `False` in `soc.py` when checking for Verilog compile errors.
+Set it back when you do an actual compile run, or your program will not boot.

+If LiteX complains about not having a RiscV compiler, that is because your system does not have compatible RISC-V compiler in your `$PATH`.
+Refer to the LiteX install instructions above to see how to set up the SiFive GCC, which will work.

 ## F4PGA

 This is really a Yosys (and really, an abc bug).
 F4PGA defaults to using